 Licensed Michigan sportsbooks run bracket contests for March Madness.
 They also book everything from college basketball moneylines, point spreads, totals, futures, and parlays.

 NCAAB futures are available year-round and single-game wagering is an option throughout the regular season, conference tournaments and NCAA Division I Men’s Basketball Tournament, otherwise known as March Madness.

-Michigan is home to seven DI men’s programs, including the eight-time Final Four participant and 1989 NCAA Champion Michigan Wolverines and 10-time Final Four participant and 1979 and 2000 NCAA Champion Michigan State Spartans.
+Michigan is home to seven DI men’s programs, including the eight-time Final Four participant and 1989 NCAA Champion Michigan Wolverines and the 10-time Final Four participant and 1979 and 2000 NCAA Champion Michigan State Spartans.

-That makes the state one of the biggest college basketball hotbeds in the country and big-time NCAA basketball betting numbers should follow.
+These programs’ histories make the state one of the biggest college basketball hotbeds in the country and big-time NCAA basketball betting numbers should follow.